20 Dec How does alcohol affect your skin?

-- The PRP ‘Vampire facial’: Using the body’s own healing abilities to encourage cell turnover and collagen growth, this facial combines microneedling with the reintroduction of activated platelets to repair the skin from within.
+- The PRP ‘Collagen Renewal Facial’: Using the body’s own healing abilities to encourage cell turnover and collagen growth, this facial combines microneedling with the reintroduction of activated platelets to repair the skin from within.

 - The AQUAGOLD® fine touch™ facial: A quick and effective skincare treatment which utilises 24-Karat gold plated micro-needles, all finer than a human hair to deliver a potent elixir of hyaluronic acid that works to plump, hydrate and refresh.